saran2k/To-Do-List/README.md

 - [Contributors](#contributors)

-# Are you excited to contribute under Hacktoberfest2022?😍
+# Are you excited to contribute to a change?

 ## How to contribute <a name="how-to-contribute"></a>